satyarth42/graceful-rampup-backoff/README.md

 # graceful-rampup-backoff

-## POC for Graveful Rampup and Backoff for external service calls using Hystrix circuit breaker
+## POC for Graceful Rampup and Backoff for external service calls using Hystrix circuit breaker

 ## How to set up
  1. clone the repo